timmassingham/simNGS/README.txt

 Finished generating       100 sequences

 Output, trimmed and artificially split over several lines:
-4	21	1165	560
+2	5	1165	560
 	1.441031e+00 9.830551e-01 2.178242e+00 2.034257e+00
 	4.003852e+00 4.413710e+00 2.539974e+00 3.105548e+00
 ... more intensities
-4	21	1668	739
+2	5	1668	739
 ... more

-The lane was 4, the tile was 21.
-The coordinates of the first cluster are 1165,560 (randomly generated, uniformly over the tile and not thinned to take into account merged clusters).
+The lane was 2, the tile was 5.
+The coordinates of the first cluster are 1165,560 (randomly generated as if from a GAII machine [1], uniformly over the tile and not thinned to take into account merged clusters).
 The likelihoods are encoded as -log(likelihood), so smaller values are the more likely, and the difference between these values (a function of the likelihood-ratio statistic) is a measure of the relative confidence between two calls.

 ** Output format